MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

   * Language of the code snippet being referenced.

 * `<name>` (*optional*)
   * Name for the code snippet.
-It doesn’t have any impact on the output HTML, but you can use it to improve the readability of your Markdown source.
+It doesn't have any impact on the output HTML, but you can use it to improve the readability of your Markdown source.

 * `<pathToFile>` (*mandatory*)
   * Relative path in the file system that indicates the code snippet file to reference.
 This can be complicated by the different repos that make up the .NET doc set.
 The .NET samples are in the dotnet/samples repo.
 All snippet paths would start with `~/samples`, the rest of the path being the path to the source from the root of that repo.